What is blepharitis?

 Who gets blepharitis?

 Blepharitis is a common condition that can occur in anyone, at any age.
-It is most common in people with oily skin or Rosacea.
+It is most common in people with oily skin or rosacea.

-What are the main symptoms of blepharitis?
+main symptoms of blepharitis?

-Blepharitis may cause irritation, burning, itching and the sensation of something scratching the eye.
+Blepharitis may cause irritation, burning, itching and the sensation of something in the eye.
 The eyes often become red and watery, but may feel dry.
 The vision may be variable.
 The eyelids may appear red-rimmed and there may be crusts in the eyelashes or cysts near the eyelid margins.

 In most cases blepharitis is annoying but does not cause serious harm to the eye.
 However, complications of blepharitis may develop, including meibomian cysts, ingrown eyelashes, dry eye and corneal ulcers.